-Pathology students and faculty recognized in interdisciplinary ceremoniesDepartment: Pathology
+Pathology students and faculty recognized in interdisciplinary ceremoniesDepartment: Department of Pathology

 The Department of Pathology celebrated a successful year’s end.
 Seven students and faculty were presented awards at three recent annual meetings.
 The American College of Veterinary Pathologists (ACVP) and the American Society for Veterinary Clinical Pathology’s (ASVCP) concurrent annual meeting was held in San Antonio, Texas; the Entomological Society of America (ESA) held their meeting in St. Louis, Missouri; and the American Association of Veterinary Laboratory Diagnosticians (AAVLD) gathered in Providence, Rhode Island.